tickBit/kognitoy/README.md

 Artist: Alxeander, https://orangefreesounds.com/bird-call-sound-effect/

-Please notice the license for sound effects, if you use the sound effects in your project.
+Please notice the license for sound effects above, if you use the sound effects in your project.

+* win.ogg

+This sound is made by me and its copyright is public domain.

 ## Using the app